perilune42/cse15l-lab-reports/lab4/labreport4.md

 ![alt text](image-12.png)

-In the terminal, type `ssh <user>@ieng6.ucsd.edu` and press Enter, replacing \<user> with your username.
+In the terminal, type `ssh kamei@ieng6.ucsd.edu` and press Enter, where `kamei` is the username.
 If the `ssh` authentication keys are set up beforehand, login credentials will not be needed.

 ![alt text](image-13.png)